 Also known as "straight" or "liquidation" bankruptcy, Chapter 7 bankruptcy can only be filed by individuals who pass the qualifying means test.
 This test was established by the United States Congress in 2005 and is designed to weed out individuals who have the financial capability to repay their debts under the Chapter 13 bankruptcy repayment plan option.

-There are many factors that can influence your eligibility for Chapter 7 bankruptcy, so we encourage you to contact our Southern California bankruptcy attorneys to learn more whether you qualify and if is the right choice for you.
+There are many factors that can influence your eligibility for Chapter 7 bankruptcy.
+We encourage you to contact our Chapter 7 bankruptcy attorneys to learn more whether you qualify and if is the right choice for you.

 If you have a regular income, a Chapter 13 bankruptcy may be a better choice for you.
 One benefit of a Chapter 13 filing is that you can save your home from foreclosure.
 Chapter 13 may also be a better option if you do not pass the means test (see above) or you want to hold on to valuable property that cannot be protected in Chapter 7(family heirlooms, coin collections, etc.).